Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Although Michael Kors is best known for its high-end handbags and clothing, the wristwear selection it offers is surprisingly good.

 From the hundreds of various models for both men and women, the underlying characteristics of the watches comprise gold-tone and rose-gold accents in combination with either chronograph dials or neat analog faces.
-Besides the flashier end of tickers, Michael Kors has several classics as well, such as the blue-faced brown leather MK Gage watch or the MK Slim Runway timepiece with a black all-metal appearance.

 Like its licensed producer Fossil, Michael Kors has a collection of smartwatches powered by Wear OS, providing the opportunities for fashion-following wearers to pamper their wrists with a Michael Kors labeled smartwatch.